kshedden/case_studies/methods/writing-tips.md

 ## Content/overall approach

-- Writing for this course should narrowly focus on data analysis, which usually includes (i) motivating your analysis, (ii) describing the relevant structure of the data that you are analyzing, (iii) precisely describing the methods that you use, including their relevant theoretical properties, and (iv) interpreting the results of your analysis and stating your findings.
-  Part (i) provides some room for broader discussion, e.g. about the scientific or social context, but for this course, this type of discussion should be extremely brief.
-Nearly every sentence of your writing should pertain to your data analysis and the rigorous interpretation of your findings.
+- Writing for this course should narrowly focus on data analysis.
+In every memo, you should (i) state and motivate your research aim, (ii) describe the relevant aspects of the data that you are analyzing, (iii) precisely describe the analysis methods that you use, including their relevant theoretical properties, (iv) interpret the results of your analysis, and (v) state your findings.
+Part (i) allows some room for broader discussion, e.g. about the scientific or social context, but for this course, this type of discussion should be extremely brief.
+Nearly every sentence of your writing should pertain to your data analysis and provide rigorous, statistically-grounded interpretation of your findings.

 - Scientific writing follows a constrained style, yet there is plenty of opportunity to develop your own voice.
 This is the reason that we do not provide templates or example memos for this course.

-It will be impossible for you to write well in an appropriate scientific/academic style if you have not read a lot of scientific writing.
+- It will be impossible for you to write well in an appropriate scientific/academic style if you have not read a lot of scientific writing.
   We will provide some pointers to good sources of scientific writing.

 - The goal of these memos is to document a specific research question that you have devised, and an analysis that you have conducted using the data that we